-A three (3) phone line service with Jive Communications totaled $125.68, which included a $4.99 charge to host your telephone number.
+A three (3) line phone service with Jive Communications totaled $125.68, which included a $4.99 charge to host your telephone number.
 Not outrageous pricing for a small business owner that relies on a phone system to run their business effectively.

 I really liked setting up the call flow technology in Jive.
 They allow you to map out the call flow of your phone system in a visually appealing manner – this was my favorite thing about Jive.

-In the few short months we actually used the Jive phone service, I had well over 100 support ticket emails across numerous unique support tickets.
+In the few short months we actually used Jive phone service, I had well over 100 support ticket emails across numerous unique support tickets.

 I actually had to break it to a Jive Support Engineer reaching out to me to follow up on, as you may have guessed, an open support request, that we had canceled our service and moved off the Jive platform!